ushham/Jupo.jl/README.md

 end
 ```

 this is passed to the method of choice for finding the UPOs, along with a `Vector` containing the initial conditions and the initial period: `ic = [x_0; T]`.
-The current methods availible are:
-- Newton method

-Methods to be added:
-- Stabilising Transforms

 ```julia
 upo = find_upo_nm(lorenz, ic)